 2. FUT or follicular unit transplantation - This technique involves removing a strip of skin from the donor area on the head, and then extracting the follicular hair units from it.
 The donor area is then stitched together, leaving behind a linear scar.
 FUT usually has fewer hair transections which occur when the hair follicle is damaged during extraction and hence will likely not grow once transplanted.
 The FUT technique allows for more grafts to be transplanted but is often times more expensive than an FUE treatment.
 In summary, both FUE and FUT transplantation techniques can be used for Afro hair.
 If you prefer to wear your hair short, then an FUE may be recommended, but if you do not mind the scar and would prefer more grafts, then FUT may be the right treatment.

 We here at Qunomedical have done thorough research to bring you a list of only the top-quality accredited clinics offering Afro hair transplant all across the world.
-We have partner clinics in Turkey, Poland and Mexico offering the best services and care at affordable rates.
-Together we are here to make your hair transplant journey as smooth as possible!
+It is worth mentioning that few clinics offer afro hair transplants, but only for certain ethnic groups due to the specificity of the tools needed.

 Afro hair transplantations are a definite possibility but require skilled and experienced physicians and nurses.
 It needs a little more time and effort, in order to get a high success and satisfaction rate.
 Additionally, it is important to keep in mind that Afro hair is curly and thick and hence provides more coverage.
 Due to this reason, your surgeon will likely transplant less hair.
 But, this varies on a case-by-case basis.
 Lastly, the choice of the procedure depends on your personal requirements and preferences.
 Make sure to state your needs and motivations clearly in a consultation with your doctor prior to the surgery.